 INFACON is controlled by the International Committee on Ferro-Alloys (ICFA) whose objective is to promote the holding of the congress every two to three years in appropriate locations and to retain the established high technical standard.
 ICFA arranges the meetings of representatives from producing and consuming countries during each INFACON to discuss the relevant technical content for INFACON and decide on the country that will host the subsequent congress.
 Prospective host countries are invited to make submissions in advance to ICFA.

 The current members of ICFA include representatives from Brazil, China, European Union, India, Japan, Kazakhstan, North America, Norway, Russia, South Africa, Turkey, and Ukraine.
-The next Infacon event, INFACON XIV, will be held in Kiev, Ukraine, in June 2015.
+The next Infacon event, INFACON XV, will be held in South Africa, in 2018.